 Wild or Cage raise?

 It's really up to you, just understand that cage raising comes with a lot of work and responsibility.
 Monarchs raised in the wild suffer the consequences of predators and elements but that is nature but will also suffer the consequences of improper cage raising.
 If you cage raise you must be diligent about keeping your cage clean and milkweed plentiful and healthy.

 No matter which method you choose, NEVER use pesticides or chemicals to remove "pests".
 Remember - the Monarch Caterpillar has to eat the leaves for food!
 You will kill the caterpillar if it eats chemicals.
 Sometimes you may see aphids.
 Just check your plant for caterpillars and remove them to a safe container for a minute.
 Give your milkweed plants a nice wash with a strong stream of water and knock off the aphids, then place the caterpillars back on the plants.

 Cage Raising Monarchs

 If cage raising is something you would like to try the survival success rate of the Monarch from egg to butterfly is much, much higher.
 Cage raised Monarchs have about 90% success rate egg to butterfly if you are diligent about keeping your cage CLEAN and not overcrowded.
 Wild Monarchs have a much lower success rate, somewhere between 5-10% but that is the nature of things.
-While the success rate for cage raised is much, much higher, it will require some work on your end.
+While the success rate for cage raised is much higher for cage raising, it will require some work on your end.
 If cage raising is something you would like to do, here are some things to take into consideration.

 Purchase a Butterfly Habit Rearing Cage